royal-enfield-continental-gt

 At the heart of the GT 535 lies an engine that boasts the biggest capacity of any motorcycle in the Enfield lineup.
 With their classic, unit construction, 500cc, 4 stroke single as the starting point, Enfield has increased capacity to 535cc.
 Combined with a Keihin EFI system, remapped ECU and a specially designed exhaust (with upswept megaphone style muffler) this revised design delivers a peak power figure of 29.1bhp.
 To get the most out of the horses the GT 535 also happens to be the lightest bike in the Enfield range.
 At 184kg it’s a whopping 15kg lighter than its closest predecessor the Thunderbird 500.

 With prices for the US set at approximately $7500 the Royal Enfield Continental GT 535 could be the perfect choice for anyone looking to own their own modern Cafe Racer.
 To date, the GT is easily one of the best ‘production’ Cafe Racers we’ve seen and for the price.
 As the bikes start to sell in the UK and India it’s going to be very interesting how they perform under such different climates and road conditions.
-For more about the Enfield, you can check out the Continental GT 535 website where you will also find a range of GT jackets and gear for devoted fans.
+For more about the Enfield, you can check out the where you will also find a range of GT jackets and gear for devoted fans.

 “A look into the lightest, fastest, most powerful Royal Enfield in production – the culture that inspired it, the collaborators who finessed it, its combination of retro styling and ahead-of-the-curve engineering and why it is lauded by those who know their café racers.
 Explore our finest expression yet of pure motorcycling.”